-Vietnam has consistently pursued the policy of respecting and guaranteeing the right to freedom of citizens to follow or not follow any religion and belief, stated the Foreign Ministry’s spokesperson Le Thi Thu Hang.
+The State of Vietnam has been consistent in its policy of respecting and guaranteeing the right to freedom of all citizens to follow or not to follow any religion and belief, the spokesperson of the Foreign Ministry Le Thi Thu Hang affirmed.

 |The spokesperson of the Foreign Ministry Le Thi Thu Hang|

 She made the statement in response to reporters’ queries about Vietnam’s comments on the recent report on the religious situation in Vietnam released by the US Commission on International Religious Freedom.

 The spokesperson said the report recognised the achievements and progress in the work of ensuring and promoting religious life in Vietnam, but it still has some partial evaluations and false information about Vietnam.

 “The consistent policy of the State of Vietnam is respecting and guaranteeing the right to freedom of religion and belief, and freedom of non-religion and belief of citizens.
 This is clearly stated in Vietnam’s constitution and law, and guaranteed and respected in reality,” she stressed.

 Over the years, Vietnam has spared no effort to improve its legal system and policies in the field, especially approving the Law on Belief and Religion, as well as decrees guiding the implementation of this law, Hang said.